keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/taskdefinition.md

     {% include "../../assets/crd/python-recursive.yaml" %}
     ```

+### Examples for ConfigMapRef

+=== "Example 4: ConfigMapRef for a Deno script"

+    This example references a `ConfigMap` by the name of `dev-configmap`
+    that contains the code for the function to be executed.

+    ```yaml
+    {% include "../../assets/crd/examples/configmapref-for-deno-script.yaml" %}
+    ```

 === "Example 4: ConfigMapRef for a python-runtime runner"

     ```yaml
     {% include "../../assets/crd/python-configmap.yaml" %}
+    ```

+### Examples for ConfigMap

+=== "Example 5: ConfigMap for a Deno script"

+    This example illustrates the use of both a `ConfigMapRef` and a `ConfigMap`:

+    ```yaml
+    {% include "../../assets/crd/examples/configmap-for-deno-script.yaml" %}
+    ```

+### Example for Accessing KEPTN_CONTEXT environment variable

+=== "Example 6: Accessing KEPTN_CONTEXT environment variable in a Deno task"

+    For Tasks triggered as pre- and post- deployment of applications
+    on Kubernetes, Keptn populates an environment variable called `KEPTN_CONTEXT`.
+    As all environment variables, this can be accessed using language specific methods.
+    An example in Deno would be the following:

+    ```javascript
+    let context = Deno.env.get("KEPTN_CONTEXT");
     ```

 <!-- markdownlint-enable MD046 -->
 ### Allowed libraries for the python-runtime runner